With over 50 years of combined experience, Alfred Jay Opticians offer unparalleled expertise in the clinical care of children’s eyes and vision.

 Our expertise allows us to advise you in selecting the most appropriate children’s frames and lenses to suit and support your child’s vision.

-At Alfred Jay Opticians, we recommend regular eye tests for children – all good optometrists should…
+At Alfred Jay Opticians, we recommend regular eye tests for children – as all good optometrists should.

 At birth, babies have very limited eyesight.
 They can only really see things that are quite close to them, everything else is a blur.

 Over the first 6 -12 months of life, connections between the eyes and the brain develop – including the ability to see in 3D – and this development continues until the age of about 7 or 8 years old.

 The eyes do continue to change after this, but the so called “hard wiring” that gives the eyes the potential to see well, is pretty much cemented by the age of 8 years old.

 Development of this hard wiring happens through regular visual stimulation.

 If there is anything that prevents the eyes from seeing, like a squint, or a significant prescription, then these connections between the eyes and the brain will not develop and the child will have limited vision throughout their life.